2023 Pinewood Derby

 - Cars will be checked for weight, length, width, clearance, BSA wheels and axles and adherence to Council rules.
 This takes approximately 15 min.
 But don’t wait until the last moment, if there is a problem you will need to fix it and then re-check in before 12:00 PM.

 - If your car passes inspection, you can either hang out until race time or return later.

 - Stickers will be applied to cars once they pass inspection.

 - Cars will be impounded in a holding area until race time.

-- From this point forward cars are handled only by the leaders running the race.
+- From this point forward cars are handled only by the Pit Crew running the race.

 - All results will be displayed to the crowd.
 Cheering is encouraged; however, good sportsmanship is mandatory!

 - Lane assignments are rotated, and each car will race in all four lanes against the same opponents.

 - The Scouts in each Rank will compete against one another for the fastest average time in 4 heats.

 - Top two finishers per Rank will go on to the Finals.